Learn how to make the best easy Vegan Gluten-free Sugar Cookies that are also oil-free, yet so buttery, sweet, soft and delicious! Just 8 ingredients!

 - 2 teaspoons (10g) vanilla extract

 - Optional: organic sprinkling sugar for topping if desired.

 - Of course, as always, I recommend highly to use a scale to prevent room for error.
 You don't need cups or to compare the weights to cups, just simply follow the weights listed, as this is exactly how the recipes are tested and made.
 Make sure to zero out before adding each ingredient.

 - I use this scale.

-- Preheat the oven to 350°F (177°C) and line 2 dark metal cookie sheets with parchment paper.
-Lighter color pans or aluminum left these with too soft of bottoms.
+Preheat the oven to 350°F (177°C) and line 2 cookie sheets with parchment paper.

-Add the almond flour, potato starch, rice flour, baking powder and salt to the bowl of sugar.
+Add the ground up sugar, almond flour, potato starch, rice flour, baking powder and salt to a large bowl.
 Whisk very well.

-- Using a tablespoon, scoop out a heaping tablespoon of dough and roll into 18 balls and place on the 2 pans.
-It is a sticky dough, but can be rolled into balls with your hands.
-Use a small piece of parchment paper to place over each cookie and press down each ball down to 1/4 inch thickness and form into a round shape.
+Using a tablespoon, scoop out a heaping tablespoon of dough and roll into 16 balls and place on the 2 pans, spaced about 2 inches apart.
+Press down each ball down to 1/4 inch thickness, using a patting circular motion with your fingers and form into a round shape.
+See photo in post for how they should look.
 Sprinkle with sprinkling sugar, if desired.

 Bake for 8-9 minutes.
 Mine are perfect at 9 minutes in my humid/hot weather, but drier or cold weather, 8 minutes will probably be better.
 Going over 9 made mine too dry, but keep in mind ovens vary.
 They should have puffed up and be golden and a slight crackled effect.